Aliases for ADAM19 Gene

 GeneCards Summary for ADAM19 Gene

 ADAM19 (ADAM Metallopeptidase Domain 19) is a Protein Coding gene.
-Diseases associated with ADAM19 include Alzheimer Disease.
-Among its related pathways are Mesodermal Commitment Pathway and A-beta Signaling Pathways.
+Among its related pathways are A-beta Signaling Pathways and Mesodermal Commitment Pathway.
 Gene Ontology (GO) annotations related to this gene include SH3 domain binding and metalloendopeptidase activity.
 An important paralog of this gene is ADAM12.

 UniProtKB/Swiss-Prot for ADAM19 Gene